TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 4/James 4.14.md

 ---

-whereas ye know not what shall be on the morrow.
-What is your life?
-For ye are a vapor, that appeareth for a little time, and then vanisheth away.
+Whereas you don't know what your life will be like tomorrow.
+For what is your life?
+For you are a vapor, that appears for a little time, and then vanishes away.